from The Face no.7, November 1980

 from April 1981issue

 Despite following and propagating the anti-rockist doxa of the day, The Face had an odd soft spot for fifties rock 'n ' roll - because the rockabilly look was so stylized, and sanctioned by time, like Blue Note jazz, taking its place in a perennial pantheon of retro-chic.
-Robert Elms for instance would wax lyrical across a multi-page feature about Robert Gordon - as empty-shell a period pasticheur as you could find - largely (one couldn't help thinking) because of his chiseled profile and perfectly sculpted quiff.
+Robert Elms for instance would wax lyrical about Robert Gordon - as empty-shell a period pasticheur as you could find - largely (one couldn't help thinking) because of his chiseled profile and perfectly sculpted quiff.